Officer-in-Charge of the United Nations Mission for Justice Support in Haiti

-United Nations Secretary-General António Guterres announced on 20 September 2017 the appointment of Mamadou Diallo of Guinea as Deputy Special Representative of the UN Mission for Justice Support in Haiti (MINUJUSTH).
+On 20 September 2017, United Nations Secretary-General António Guterres announced his appointment as Deputy Special Representative of the UN Mission for Justice Support in Haiti (MINUJUSTH).
 Mr. Diallo also serves as United Nations Resident Coordinator, Humanitarian Coordinator and Resident Representative of the United Nations Development Programme (UNDP).

 Mr. Diallo succeeds Mourad Wahba of Egypt, who stepped down from his duties in January.
 The Secretary-General expresses his appreciation for the significant contribution of Mr. Wahba to the implementation of the mandate of the United Nations Stabilization Mission in Haiti (MINUSTAH) and the coordination of the activities of the United Nations system in Haiti.